smeeckaert/novius_blocks/docs/block.md

 It's a collection of rows, containing columns.

-Each column can either contain a list of rows or a set of properties:
+Each column can either contain :

+* a list of subrows __or__
+* a set of properties:
     * width : The width of the column, other columns will complete the row if necessary.
     * fields : The list of fields to display
     * properties : A list of properties to add to the column element

 #### Basic configuration